steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

-If you want to see what code was used to come up with those numbers, and want to put in your own examples, feel free to play with the samples below:
+If you want to see what code was used to come up with those numbers, and want to put in your own examples, feel free to play with the samples below.
+Code surrounded with <! !> is ignored from the tally, since it would vary heavily based on the language and desired result.
+Variable and type names are kept at single characters, which are counted.

 <h2>Select Language:
-<select ng-options="lang.name for lang in languages" ng-model="selectedLang"></select>
+<select ng-options="lang.name for lang in allLanguages" ng-model="selectedLang"></select>
 </h2>
 <h2>{% raw %} {{ selectedLang.name }} {% endraw %}</h2>
 <div ng-repeat="check in langChecks">